RedHat-SP-Security/keylime-tests/TESTING.md

 $ git clone https://github.com/RedHat-SP-Security/keylime-tests.git
 ```

-Then you can run a test plan e.g. on F35 system.
+Then you can run all test plans e.g. on F35 system.

 ```
 $ cd keylime-tests